Hood Park Master Plan

 SMMA attained permits to dramatically increase Hood Park’s acreage and maximum height.

-These include landscaped rooftop terraces and a series of episodic landscape moments, often in the form of small parks and gathering spaces.
+These include rooftop terraces and a series of episodic landscape moments, often in the form of small parks and gathering spaces.
 A large pond and recreation area are inspired by the site’s industrial heritage and the adjacent and iconic Hoods Milk smokestack.
 The plaza serves as a place of playful respite for the neighborhood, especially in summer months.

 Hood Park Plaza